 You will have to mount the SSD drive to the camera.
 Companies such as Small Rig have solutions for mounting SSD drives like the Samsung T5 drive.

 If you found the Samsung T5 too expensive here’s a guide to alternative that also work.

-This may not be a great option if you are looking to use cheaper storage solutions, both for the camera and your computer.
+This may not be a great option if you want cheaper storage solutions, both for the camera and your computer.

 The battery life sucks

-You will only see about 30-45 minutes of record time with the batteries, so you will need to purchase a ton of batteries, battery grip, or V-mount battery.
+You will only see about 30-45 minutes of record time with the batteries, so you must purchase a ton of batteries, battery grip, or V-mount battery.

-This is neither a pro or a con, because it depends on what you shoot and how you shoot.
+This is neither a pro nor a con because it depends on what you shoot and how you shoot.

-Despite these minor cons, I still think that the BMPCC 4K is the best budget cinema camera you can get if you’re looking for a lot of bang for your buck.
+Despite these minor cons, I still think the BMPCC 4K is the best budget cinema camera you can get if you’re looking for a lot of bang.